Huiarau Range

 The Huiarau Range is a range of mountains in Te Urewera in the northeast of New Zealand's North Island.
-Part of the spine of mountains that run roughly parallel with the island's east coast, it is a southwestern extension of the Raukumara Range, lying between the end of that range and the North Island Volcanic Plateau.
+Part of the spine of mountains that run roughly parallel with the island's east coast, it is a southwestern extension of the Raukūmara Range, lying between the end of that range and the North Island Volcanic Plateau.

 Peaks within the range include Mount Manuoha (1403 m/4602 ft), Maungataniwha (1369 m/4491 ft), and Maungapohatu (1366 m/4482 ft).
 Lake Waikaremoana lies close to the southern edge of the range.